Ratlines (World War II): Perón's Argentina

-German-Argentine millionaire Ludwig Freude, a Nazi who oversaw Buenos Aires's German Overseas Bank (located near the Nazi headquarters) established contacts with Swiss banks.
-Reportedly aligned with Nazi intelligence, he coordinated contributions from Nazi collaborators to Perón's 1946 presidential campaign.
+Reportedly aligned with Nazi intelligence, Ludwig Freude coordinated contributions from Nazi collaborators to Perón's 1946 presidential campaign.
 Perón appointed anthropologist Santiago Peralta (an avowed anti-Semite) as his immigration commissioner and Ludwig's son Rodolfo Freude as the head of the country's first intelligence bureau; the two Péron subordinates evidently aided European war criminals by streamlining their pathway to citizenship and employing them within their departments.
-Péron's regime collaborated with Draganović's ratline and operated additional ratlines through Scandinavia and Switzerland.
+Perón's regime collaborated with Draganović's ratline and provided at least 1 million Swiss francs (US$21.5 million, adjusted for inflation) to operate additional ratlines through Scandinavia and Switzerland.
 As many as 5,000 Nazi war criminals escaped to Argentina, some as late as 1950, the year Adolf Eichmann arrived.
-Péron later stated that he helped as many Nazi officials as possible in a reaction to the Nuremberg trials of Nazi war criminals (1945–1946), which he thought were a "disgrace".
+Perón later stated that he helped as many Nazi officials as possible in a reaction to the Nuremberg trials of Nazi war criminals (1945–1946), which he thought were a "disgrace".